 In this article, we’ll teach you how to make a simple mint syrup you can use to add a splash of mint flavor to any coffee drink.
-We’ll then share our favorite mint latte recipe.
+We will then share our favorite mint latte recipe.
 It’s surprisingly easy to make and only requires a few ingredients.
 Let’s get started!

 How to Make Mint Simple Syrup